 2. Apply sunscreen.
 A lot.

 Make sure that you and your kids slather on the sunscreen.
 Sunscreen is kind of like an invisible sun shield – it will either absorb the sunlight or bounce it off your skin to protect you from ultraviolet (UV) rays, so it’s a sun safety must.
-Adults should use at least SPF 15 (sun protection factor) and children should have sunscreen of at least SPF 30.
+Use a sunscreen with an appropriate SPF.

 Now, here’s the trick to sunscreen success: